wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/antivirus-and-other-security-software.md

 ### **Android**

-Use an *allow lists* to manage [permitted third-party applications](https://www.ncsc.gov.uk/collection/mobile-device-guidance/using-third-party-applications) on Android.
+Use an *allow lists* to manage [permitted third-party applications](/collection/mobile-device-guidance/using-third-party-applications) on Android.
 Disable installation of applications from unknown sources using your MDM.

 However, there’s also [Play Protect](https://support.google.com/accounts/answer/2812853?hl=en) which acts much like a traditional AV product and regularly scans apps, reducing the risk of malware being loaded onto the platform from an untrusted source.

-Ensure your Android devices are [kept up to date](https://www.ncsc.gov.uk/collection/mobile-device-guidance/keeping-devices-and-software-up-to-date) and are supported by the manufacturer so that you have the latest defences against malware.
+Ensure your Android devices are [kept up to date](/collection/mobile-device-guidance/keeping-devices-and-software-up-to-date) and are supported by the manufacturer so that you have the latest defenses against malware.
 Security updates in Android 10 will be distributed via Google Play.
 However, OEM-specific updates will still require independent patches from the manufacturer.

 ### **iOS**

-The risk of becoming infected by malware on iOS is minimal, though we still recommend the use of an *allow list* to manage [permitted third-party applications](https://www.ncsc.gov.uk/collection/mobile-device-guidance/using-third-party-applications) on iOS.
+The risk of becoming infected by malware on iOS is minimal, though we still recommend the use of an *allow list* to manage [permitted third-party applications](/collection/mobile-device-guidance/using-third-party-applications) on iOS.

 Apple app review and your own third-party assessment process should combine to prevent malware from infecting your devices.

 In addition, as each application runs in a sandbox, AV products are unable to perform meaningful scans, so their use is of very limited value.

 The only other ways to load applications are using Enterprise Developer accounts which should be blocked using MDM policies.
-The other route is by [jailbreaking the device, which we've blogged about previously](https://cesgdigital.blog.gov.uk/2015/11/23/do-i-need-jailbreak-detection-on-my-mobile-devices/).
+The other route is by jailbreaking the device..

 ### **Windows**